A friend once asked me why I wanted to spend a whole week in Belize, claiming that there was nothing there but beaches.

 Budget: If you’re looking for affordable accommodation in San Ignacio, we recommend Yellow Belly Backpackers.
 This hostel is a bit out of the way, so you won’t be in the centre of town, but it receives excellent ratings.
 The owners, Jess and Bubbles, are super friendly and will go out of their way to help you with anything you need.
 Click here to see prices and availability for your trip!

 A bit more comfort: The San Ignacio Resort Hotel is our preferred high-end choice.
 We already mentioned the hotel above, as they are home to the Green Iguana Conservation Project.
 They also have a pool and a spa, and each room comes with a balcony from where you can overlook the jungle.
 Click here for more information!

 Best time to visit Belize

-The best time to visit Belize is from January to May.
+The best time to go to Belize is from January to May.
 This is the dry season when you can enjoy the best weather.
 Some places, like Placencia, can get rain all year long but it gets much worse in autumn.

-If you do any of those things, anything I listed on this itinerary or visited a place I have never heard of, we would love to hear from you.
+If you travelled to Belize, did anything we listed on this itinerary or visited a place we have never heard of, we would love to hear from you.
 Please leave us a comment and tell us about your experience.

 Like it?
 Pin it!